 Before Taking This Medicine

 If you’re thinking of using Cialis then be sure that you are not allergic to tadalafil or any of its other ingredients.
 If you’re unsure if Cialis is right for you, consult your doctor.
+If you need an online doctor you can use one available from UK Meds.
 Ensure to inform them of any health issues you may have that could worsen your condition if you take Cialis.

 Conditions include heart disease, angina (chest pain), heart rhythm problems, low or high blood pressure, pulmonary hypertension (unless you’re taking tadalafil to treat it), pulmonary veno-occlusive disease (a condition where the veins narrow from the lungs to the heart), kidney or liver disease, retinitis pigmentosa, a bleeding disorder, a stomach ulcer, a blood cell disorder, a physical deformity of the penis, or any health problem that could make sexual activity unsafe.